 10. Create a Continuity and Maintenance Plan

 Finally, it’s important to remember that a finished website does not necessarily mean the end of the partnership.
-As alluded to above, some partners are able and willing to stay on with you or at least be available for basic website maintenance, significant updates, or emergency needs like a server failure.
+As alluded to above, some partners are willing to stay with you or at least be available for basic website maintenance, significant updates, or emergency needs like a server failure.